L&I Claim Closure

-- Medical treatment is at maximum medical improvement or a doctor says your medical treatment is at maximum medical improvement and
+Medical – L&I medical treatment will end when your condition is at maximum medical improvement, or a doctor says your medical treatment is at maximum medical improvement and

-- When employablity is established and you have returned to work or L&I says you are employable
+Employability – When you have returned to work, or L&I says you are employable.

 How L&I Closes Claims

-- Most commonly they get an IME which says medical care is complete.
+- L&I usually gets an IME, which says medical care is complete.

 - Next, they get your doctor or a vocational counselor to say you can work.